-Gene synthesis methods are not able to replace each other, and each occupies its own niche depending on the requirements of the project.
-The following is a brief overview of several common gene synthesis methods:
+Gene synthesis methods are not interchangeable, and each has its own niche depending on the requirements of the project.
+Here’s an overview of the most common gene synthesis methods:

-The traditional oligonucleotide synthesis uses a small volume of solution processed in a column full of chemicals.
+Solid-phase synthesis: This is the traditional oligonucleotide synthesis methods that use a small volume of solution processed in a column full of chemicals.
 The oligonucleotides are synthesized by attaching nucleotide residues stepwise to the end of the chain, one-by-one.
-The addition of each oligonucleotide consists of four steps: de-blocking, coupling, capping, and oxidation.
-The integrity of the sequence and the productivity of the synthesis are hindered for products longer than 200bp, and thus this method is generally limited by DNA sequence length.
-The primary advantage of this method is its high accuracy, compensating for its high expense and low output.
+The integrity of the sequence and the productivity of the synthesis are hindered for products longer than 200 bp, and thus this method is generally limited by DNA sequence length.
+However, it compensates with its high accuracy.

-Synthetic genes have wide implications on a variety of fields, ranging from genetic circuits to metabolic improvement to many more.
-As our technology advances and our understanding of genetics continues to develop, scientists could modify and design genes, The scientists have already synthesized and assembled a gene fragment of over 100kbp.
-When inserted into a host bacterium lacking its own genetic material, the bacterium was able to successfully produce new cells.
+With the help of these gene synthesis methods, scientists can modify and design genes.
+Scientists have already synthesized and assembled a gene fragment of over 100 kbp, which, when inserted into a host bacterium lacking its genetic material, successfully produces new cells.
 Gene synthesis methods can even be used to construct new metabolic systems in living cells.
-For example, Jay D. Keasling constructed a new metabolic system in E. coli and S. cerevisiae in the mid2000s to produce artemisinin.
-An important component in some anti-malarial drugs, Keasling’s construct reduced the cost of artemisinin production by tenfold, showing that gene synthesis has a vast amount of potential in medicine and countless other fields.
+A prime example is Jay D. Keasling’s construct to produce artemisinin, an important component in some anti-malarial drugs.
+Keasling’s system in E. coli and S. cerevisiae reduced the cost of artemisinin production by tenfold, showing that gene synthesis has tremendous potential in medicine and countless other fields.